d3b-center/AlleleCouNT/README.md

 ### Running it locally on a laptop?

-It is recommended to run this workflow on a system with a high number of CPUs and memory (>=16 GB).
+It is recommended to run this CWL workflow on a system with a high number of CPUs and memory (>=16 GB).
 The basic requirement is a running docker engine and CWL tools.
 Command line to run the LOH workflow locally is:

 ```
 cwltool workflow/run_LOH_app.cwl sample_input.yml